Modus Engagement Summit 2017 Recap

 A New Model for Customer Engagement

-Modus President and CEO, Orrin Broberg, took the stage to share the history of Modus and our App Data Room roots.
+Modus President and CEO, Orrin Broberg, took the stage to share the history of Modus.
 He highlighted the growth we’ve faced, both in terms of numerical growth and the evolving needs of our customers, such as personalization, workflow improvements, the importance of an integrated software stack, lead nurturing, and how our sales enablement platform enables these strategies to work together to provide a better, more cohesive customer experience.

 Know What Works and Make It Great